· tutorials · 13 min read

 Introduction

-To sum up, changing HTML into PDFs brings together the best aspects of both: HTML’s flexibility, accessibility, and interactivity, and the portability and standardization of PDFs.
+In summary, converting PDFs from HTML combines the best of both worlds: the flexibility, accessibility, and interactivity of HTML with the portability and standardization of PDFs.

 HTML to PDF using Python Libraries